JairusSW/as-json/README.md

 JSON is the de-facto serialization format of modern web applications, but its serialization and deserialization remain a significant performance bottleneck, especially at scale.
 Traditional parsing approaches are computationally expensive, adding unnecessary overhead to both clients and servers.
 This library is designed to mitigate this by leveraging SIMD acceleration and highly optimized transformations.

+## 🚨 What's new in v1.0.0

+🔹First release of `v1.0.0`

+🔹Breaking changes to the way custom serializers/deserializers function (See Custom Serializers below)

+🔹Major performance improvements and addition of SIMD

+🔹Extremely low memory overhead compared to pre-1.x.x versions (great for serverless workloads)

+🔹Fixes to many major issues and newly discovered bugs

+🔹Full support for dynamic objects, arrays, and values

+🔹Full support for `JSON.Raw` type everywhere

 ## 📚 Contents

 - [Installation](#-installation)